chemistrykit/selenium-prep/README.txt

 SeleniumPrep.prep

-NOTE: This will download all of the files, attempt to set the path on your system, and check that the path is set.
+NOTE: This will download the files for your OS, attempt to set the path on your system, and check that the path is set correctly.
 If not, it will provide some debugging output.

 === Downloading